GitHub Integration Guide

 Technical details

-The GitHub integration is available on all plans and requires approval from a GitHub organization admin.
+The GitHub integration is available on all plans.

 Your GitHub admin is not required to be a Common Room user.
 If you aren't an org admin yourself and proceed through the integration setup, GitHub will send an email to your org admins requesting their approval.
 Common Room will begin importing once they approve the request.